christianbernasconi96/AmazonNetworkAnalysis/README.md

-# DataAnalyticsProject
+# Overview

-For a description of the project look at [Report.pdf](Report.pdf)
+This project aims to analyze a network of Amazon's products covers the following topics:
+- network analysis
+- sentiment analysis on the reviews
+- information extraction from text

+To learn more about the project see the [presentation](Presentation.pdf) and the [report](Report.pdf).

 # Group